 “Economic development” has long been tossed around as the cure-all for rural America.
 It’s the answer to West Virginia’s public health crises, the solution to educational disparities and sometimes the cause of environmental degradation.
 But what does economic development look like on the ground?

-Mountain State Spotlight, in partnership with Report for America, is seeking a curious reporter to focus on West Virginia’s economy: going beyond the ribbon cuttings and press releases to explain how companies, private individuals and government officials are helping or hindering the development of a diverse and healthy economy.
+Mountain State Spotlight is seeking a curious reporter to focus on West Virginia’s economy: going beyond the ribbon cuttings and press releases to explain how companies, private individuals and government officials are helping or hindering the development of a diverse and healthy economy.
 You’ll tell stories about the economy — from major industries to small-town business trends — and follow up on the flashy projects after the politicians leave and the money has been spent to gauge whether they’ve succeeded in providing people with greater opportunities.

 You should be familiar with Freedom of Information Act requests (though some of the state’s economic development records are considered confidential and aren’t subject to FOIA, creating reporting challenges we want to overcome), comfortable with budget documents and skilled at using sources to uncover unique stories.
 Data reporting skills and familiarity with data visualization tools would be helpful.